jeffh/TestingInSwift/README.md

 Testing in Swift
 ================

 A sample swift application with tests.
-Supplementary material to my "Testing in Swift" talk.
+Supplementary material to my [Testing in Swift](https://realm.io/news/testing-in-swift/) talk.

 **This code requires Swift 1.2 (Xcode 6.3 beta)**.